Dodsie/DispatchNews/README.md

 - users can search news across the entire world
 - users can add & remove favorite articles
+- users can share articles on social media
 - users can use Voice AI to search articles
 - users can use Voice AI to read articles
 - users can use Voice AI to open articles